helloSystem/hello/README.md

 ![](https://github.com/helloSystem/hello/blob/master/branding/computer-hello.png?raw=true)

-### Please see https://hellosystem.github.io/docs/ for documentation.
+### Please see https://hellosystem.github.io/ for documentation.

+This repository is where developers and interested advanced users brainstorm on __helloSystem__.
+If you are looking for documentation, Live ISO downloads, and other _practical_ information, look at https://hellosystem.github.io/.

 ## Screenshot

 ![Screenshot](https://github.com/helloSystem/hello/blob/master/screenshots/20201229-desktop.png?raw=true)

 ## What?

-This repository is where developers and interested advanced users brainstorm on __helloSystem__.

 A desktop system for creators that focuses on simplicity, elegance, and usability.